jnider/bake/README.md

    a variable name, you have to use the keyword 'local'.
 2. Array variables
    When you reference an array variable, make sure you use the correct syntax.
-   For example, if you have a list called 'c_src', referencing it as $c_src is legal, but will only reference the first item in the list.
+   For example, if you have a list called 'c_src', referencing it as '$c_src' is legal, but will only reference the first item in the list.
 To get all of the items, you must write it as: ${c_src[@]}